 Office Phone: 215-728-2462

 Persistent infection by hepatitis B virus (HBV) leads to chronic liver disease, cirrhosis and hepatocellular carcinoma (HCC).
-We are investigating the hypothesis that HCC, and other hepatic lesions associated with chronic HBV infection, initiate with the emergence of mutated hepatocytes that have lost the ability to support HBV replication.
+Experiments are being carried out to investigate the hypothesis that HCC, and other hepatic lesions associated with chronic HBV infection, initiate with the emergence and clonal expansion of mutated hepatocytes that have lost the ability to support HBV replication.
 These mutant hepatocytes would have a survival advantage because, unlike normal hepatocytes, they would no longer be targets of the antiviral immune response.
 This survival advantage would cause them to expand clonally to gradually replace normal hepatocytes.
-Two issues are currently being addressed: 1) Does immune evasion result in clonal expansion of hepatocytes during chronic infection of woodchucks with woodchuck hepatitis virus (WHV) and chimpanzees and humans with HBV (Figure: Focus of virus free hepatocytes in a woodchuck liver chronically infected with WHV); 2) Is this clonal expansion responsible for the observed decline in infected hepatocytes and the increased risk of liver cancer during chronic infection.